Mount Signal Solar: History

 AES Solar and 8minuteenergy Renewables subsequently announced on February 17, 2012 their plan to revive the project, changing the technology from solar thermal to photovoltaic, and changing the project name to Mount Signal Solar.

 The first phase started construction in 2012 and went online in 2014, providing 266 MWp (206 MWAC) to San Diego Gas & Electric under a 25-year agreement.
 More than 3 million thin-film CdTe photovoltaic modules from First Solar and 138 skids designed and manufactured by Elettronica Santerno are used.
 It was the world's largest solar project using single-axis trackers to follow the path of the sun upon completion.
 The cost for this first unit was $365million.

 Phases two and three consist of 200 MWp and 328 MWp of power, respectively, on 3200 acre contracted to Southern California Edison.
-Phase 2 is expected to be commissioned by 2020, while Phase 3 went online in July 2018.
+Phase 2 was commissioned in January 2020, while Phase 3 went online in July 2018.
 Phase 3 consists of 2.8 million Series 4 thin film panels from First Solar.